 Hello.
 This is my timeline of the projects I’ve built—from newest to the oldest.
 I work as a full-time freelancer from home, coffee shops, etc. I enjoy doing this and while I’ve got good offers for positions such as senior developer or CTO (and many of them being very rewarding) I’ve never taken any so far as I like what I presently do more.
 This page is a recollection of projects I’ve made.
 I’ve also missed out a lot of projects so I’ve added placeholders, kindly ignore them.
 Presently, I’m actively working on 2 Android apps.
 I will update details on these apps in this timeline once the first version is published.
 But for now I’ve left placeholders (which you can ignore as well).

 < placeholder for the events - related android app >

-The last project I published was an eCommerce website that sells cakes.
-It’s custom built with an administrative panel from where my clients can manage inventory on their own.
+Before this I built an eCommerce website for a company who sells cakes.
+It’s custom built with an administrative panel from where my client can manage inventory on their own.
 Most of my apps are self-managed this way and I only get paid for development and no maintenance (since these are self-maintenable).

 Before this, I was on a small break from working for clients, I had moved to my hometown and was there for a couple of months.
 Here I worked on a micro-business that now pays off a small amount every month.
 It’s a series of web plugins.
 I consider these as assets since they keep generating revenue every month through purchases (mostly foreign users).
 I’ve also written several free plugins as I’m a huge supported of FOSS projects as well.